-The first thing any good hypnosis trainer will tell you is that to be an effective hypnotist, you need to be confident.
-That way you inspire confidence in your subject and they feel free to relax with you.
+To hypnotize your audience, the first thing any good hypnosis trainer will tell you is that a competent hypnotist is confident.
+Through self-assurance, you inspire faith by your subject, and they feel free to relax with you.

 And when I talk about hypnotizing your audience, please forget the clichés of watch swinging, cluck-like-a-chicken merchants.
 I'm talking about the hypnosis of life.

 When you hypnotize someone, you get them to "leave the room" as they "travel" along with your narrative within their mind.

 You achieve this by focusing their attention so intently that your words start to have a real effect on their experience - both conscious and unconscious.
 A skilled hypnotist can help you change the workings of your immune system or blood flow with their words.
 Think what effect you could have on an audience you are looking to influence.

 So why do I talk about "hypnosis" when describing the effect a great presenter has?

 Any presenter will agree that you want to be compelling enough to focus your audience on what you are saying.
 You want them disassociated from their environment and concerns so that they travel with you to other times, places and possibilities.
 And you want them to adopt, at least for a while, new ways of seeing reality.

 so powerful because it helps people learn new ways of responding to life

 so that low confidence, phobias or addictions no longer trip them up.